gene-git/blog/dual-root.rst

 but the distro shouldn't play any significant role in dual root setup.
 We find the Arch rolling release distro convenient and robust.

+A frequent question is why not just use RAID-1.
+The short answer it's not simple to have the <esp> in the raid.
+While it is doable, it seems hacky and brittle and as one person put it even bootctl wont work.
+See the bottom of this note for link to a mailing list discussion that touches on this.

+The best way to do things, in my view, is to use RAID for dynamic data such as mail or databases and use dual root for the more stable things like <esp>, /bootm, /usr etc.

 Introduction
 ------------